-John Rothman is that rarest of breeds: an actor who has worked steadily on stage, screen, and television for forty years.
-A graduate of the Yale School of Drama, he has appeared on Broadway, Off-Broadway, and in many regional theaters, in plays directed by such illustrious directors as Mike Nichols, Michael Blakemore and Trevor Nunn, to name three.
-He is especially proud of his work with playwright and director Richard Nelson and has appeared in four of his plays.
+From the 1970s until today, John Rothman has worked steadily on stage, screen, and television.
+A graduate of the Yale Drama School, he appeared on Broadway, Off-Broadway and beyond in plays directed by Mike Nichols, Michael Blakemore, Daniel Sullivan, Trevor Nunn, Rachel Chavkin, and Simon Godwin to name a few.
+He is especially proud of his work with playwright and director Richard Nelson, and has appeared in four of his plays.

-As a young actor, John wrote and starred in the Off-Broadway hit The Impossible H.L.
-Mencken, which was praised by The New Yorker as "the strongest, funniest and most exhilarating since Hal Holbrook’s Mark Twain.”
-He later went on to write and co-star in the Sundance-selected short Good Night Valentino, a movie about Mencken and Valentino’s unlikely friendship.
-In his film career, John has worked with Mike Nichols, Woody Allen , Paul Greengrass, Alan J. Pakula, Anthony Minghella, Penny Marshall, and many other great directors.
-He has been in over a hundred films—among them, Sophie’s Choice, Ghostbusters, Gettysburg, Prime, United 93, and The Devil Wears Prada, as well as many independent films that have been seen at Sundance, Venice and Tribeca.
+As a young actor, John Rothman wrote and starred in the Off-Broadway hit The Impossible H.L.
+Mencken, produced by Wynn Handman at The American Place.
+The show was praised by The New Yorker as “… the funniest and most exhilarating since Hal Holbrook’s Mark Twain.”
+He later went on to write and co-star in the Sundance-selected short Good Night Valentino, a movie (viewable on this website) about an unlikely meeting between Mencken and Valentino.
+In a film career that began with Woody Allen’s Stardust Memories and to date includes more than 100 movies, he has worked with Mike Nichols, Paul Mazursky, Penny Marshall, Paul Greengrass, Alan J. Pakula, Anthony Minghella, and many other great directors.
+His films include Sophie’s Choice, Ghostbusters, Gettysburg, Prime, United 93, and The Devil Wears Prada, The Report, and Bombshell, as well as many independent films that have been seen at Sundance, Venice, and Tribeca.
 He stars in Laurie Simmons’ film My Art, now available on Amazon.

-John was a series regular on ABC’s Birdland, and is a star of Tig Notaro’s Amazon Prime series, One Mississippi, streaming on Amazon Prime- He has guest starred and had recurring parts on many TV series in including at present Law and Order : SVU.
-He received a Emmy Award for his contributions to mini series " Separate But Equal" with Sidney Poitier.
-And a Boston Society of Film Critics award for Best Ensemble cast in United 93.
-He makes his home in New York City, where his wife, Susan Bolotin is the publisher and Editor and Chief of Workman Publishing, his daughter a senior editor at Time Magazine and his son Noah Rothman is a manager and producer at Underground Films.
-John serves on the national board of SagAftra and on its TV/Theatrical negotiating committee.
-He is a lifetime member of The Actors Studio, Ensemble Studio Theater, and The Actors Center.
-He is also currently running the Mentor Program for Yale School of Drama.
+John was a series regular on ABC’s Birdland, and is a star of Tig Notaro’s series, One Mississippi, streaming on Amazon Prime.
+Has guest starred and had recurring parts on many TV series, including Law and Order SVU and received an Emmy Award for his contributions to the miniseries Separate But Equal with Sidney Poitier, and a Boston Society of Film Critics award for Best Ensemble cast in United 93.
+Makes his home in New York City, where his wife, Susan Bolotin, is Editorial Director and Publisher of Workman Publishing; his daughter, Lily, is a senior editor at Time magazine and his son, Noah, is a manager and producer at Underground Films.
+John has served on the New York and national board of SAG/AFTRA and on its TV/Theatrical negotiating committee.
+He is a lifetime member of The Actors Studio, a member of Ensemble Studio Theater, and The Actors Center company.